Learn how to make resin keychains with this easy to follow tutorial that includes glitter, alcohol inks, vinyl and more!

 I measured 10 ml of solution A and 10 ml of solution B in two different medicine cups.
 (My B solution is a little darker than normal!)

-Then I dump both solutions in a sola cup and mix them well.
+Then I dump both solutions in a sola cup and mix them well with a stir stick.
 Mixing is one of the most important parts of making resin crafts.

 Mix kind of slow for a few minutes (I stir for 3 minutes!).
 You’ll probably notice air bubbles as you stir.
 I pop the big ones with a stick as I stir.
 You can also run a heat gun over the mixture to pop the bubbles.